ConorSM/bootcamp_IaC_ansible/README.md

 ansible all -m ping
 ```
 #### Ansible adhoc commands
-Allow you to run commands on the agent nodes
+Allow you to run commands on the agent nodes from the controller
 e.g.
 ```
 ansible web -a "hostnamectl"